 And if you want to reduce the number of capsules you’re taking, and save some money, you can use a pre-formulated memory supplement that contains all the ingredients reviewed above.

-I recommend the pre-made stack I’ve been using every day for the last 3 years called Mind Lab Pro® which is made by Opti-Nutra® Advanced Nutraceuticals.
+I recommend the pre-made stack I’ve been using every day for the last 6 years called Mind Lab Pro®.

-Or you can try Performance Lab® Mind which is also made by Opti-Nutra.
+Or you can try Performance Lab® Mind which is made by the sister company to Mind Lab Pro.
 This stack also contains the right amount of each nootropic supplement described in this post to support your memory.

 Get Mind Lab Pro®